pieter-degroote/lab-tests-concepts/UltimateKEYS (conceptual)/README.md

 In this version the cent sign (¢) has been replaced with the per mille sign (‰).

+The cent sign is represented as '¢', but sometimes also as 'c'.
+The cent sign has largely fallen into disuse since the mid-20th century.
-Note that the cent sign is significantly more often used than the per mille sign in daily life, hence this version is rather conceptual.
+However, the cent sign is still more often used than the per mille sign in daily life, hence this version is conceptual.

 ## Keyboard Layout Image